role

 Will AI replace network administrators?

-We won't give you a replacement percentage or timeline — no one can credibly produce one.
+We won't give you a replacement percentage or timeline — we have no registered source that supports one.
 AI and automation change tasks in network administration (config, monitoring, scripting); that is task shift, not role deletion.
 BLS projects the related occupation to decline slightly through 2034, but does not model rapid AI, so it isn't an AI forecast.

 See how automation reshapes the network path you're eyeing.
 Build my personalized career plan.